Pietro Parolin: Under Leo XIV

+Speaking on the deaths during the 2025–2026 Iranian protests, Cardinal Parolin stated, "I ask myself, how it is possible to rage against one's own people, that there have been so many deaths—it is an endless tragedy."

+In January 2026 Cardinal Parolin visited Denmark and in ecumenical Vespers at Copenhagen cathedral.
+He celebrated Mass for the 1200th anniversary of St. Ansgar's evangelising mission in Denmark.
+He visited Frederik X of Denmark and the foreign minister.

 Personal life

 Parolin speaks his native Venetian and Italian, and is also fluent in English, French, and Spanish.

 Positions

 Foreign policy

 Parolin visited Ukraine to close a popular Marian pilgrimage, and met with civil and ecclesial authorities amid the Holy See's continued push for peace.
 Parolin's 19–24 July trip was his first official visit since the Russia invasion of Ukraine.
 At COP 29 in November 2024, Colombia's environment minister said that Parolin had aligned with Saudi Arabia, Russia, Iran, and Egypt to obstruct a deal which would have provided support, including financial help, for women at the forefront of climate change.
 In February 2025, when the pope's health worsened, Parolin rejected rumours that Pope Francis would resign.
 In 2025, Parolin, along with Archbishop Paul Gallagher met JD Vance for "an exchange of opinions on the international situation, especially regarding countries affected by war, political tensions and difficult humanitarian situations, with particular attention to migrants, refugees, and prisoners".

+Amid international discussions on new diplomatic initiatives to address global conflicts, U.S. President Donald Trump invited the Holy See to join his proposed "Board of Peace".
+In February 2026, Parolin stated that the Vatican would not participate, emphasizing that major global crises should primarily be addressed through the United Nations.